There are many different types of loan out there, which may be useful in a variety of different circumstances.

 Whilst it’s impossible to argue that having one in your history is not going to be a good thing, it may be still possible to get a mortgage despite having a history of payday loans.

-Make no mistake, it will make things harder for you as you won’t have as many options in terms of the type of mortgage you can go for, and you will probably have to go for a specialist lender instead of a high street one.
+Make no mistake, it will make things harder for you as you won’t have as many options in terms of the type of mortgage you can go for, and you will probably have to go for a specialist lender instead of a high street one, who is likely to reject your mortgage application.

 Also, you may have less choice in terms of the lenders you will be able to pick from, and the type of mortgage plan you will be eligible to select.